samwilson1198/vehicle_mot_visualiser/README.md

 SCOPE = "..."               # if required
 ```

-3. Run the cells that obtain an access token and call the API.
+3. Run cell 2 (and not cell 3), which will obtain an access token and call the API.
 The notebook contains helper functions to request an OAuth2 token and then retrieve vehicle history from the endpoint.
-4. Proceed to the plotting cells — the notebook will save the combined plot under `outputs/{registration}.png`.
+4. Proceed to the plotting cells — the notebook will save the final plot under `outputs/{registration}.png`.

 ---